Airtel Payments Bank: FASTag

 Airtel Payments Bank launched the issuance of FASTag in November 2019, offline and online.

 Airtel Safe Pay

 In 2021, The Bank launched ‘Airtel Safe Pay’ that provides an additional layer of payment validation compared to the industry norm of two-factor authentication.

 Insurance and pension

 In July 2019, Airtel Payments Bank partnered with Bharti AXA General Insurance.
 Airtel Payments Bank and Bharti Axa Life Insurance have started to provide the government's insurance plan Pradhan Mantri Jeevan Jyoti Bima Yojana in August 2018.
 In 2019, Airtel Payments Bank started offering Atal Pension Yojana (a Government of India initiative) through its platform.

-Remittance and AEPS service

-Airtel Payments Bank’s total distribution reach is twice that of the total ATMs and bank branches in the country.
-Aadhaar enabled payment system is a segment, having Aadhaar-linked accounts of any bank, to do transactions at over 500 thousand banking points of the Airtel Payments Bank.
-It allows customers to carry out transactions by using their Aadhaar number or Virtual ID to access their bank accounts.

 DigiGold

 In May 2021, Airtel Payments Bank launched DigiGold, a digital platform for its customers to make investments in gold.
 DigiGold has been launched in partnership with SafeGold, a provider of digital gold.

+Airtel Payments Bank Smartwatch

+Airtel Payments Bank collaborated with Noise and the National Payments Corporation of India (NPCI), launched a smartwatch that incorporates RuPay chip embedded in the dial, enabling direct payments.